Logisx/GradePrediction/README.md

 ## Run:
-1. Download packages from requirements.txt
+1. Install packages from requirements.txt
 2. Use Jupyter to open main.ipynb and go through all the commands consistently